CUH NHS 75th birthday logo

 1. Breathing

 Being breathless can often lead to the development of an inefficient breathing pattern.
 We feel like we need to ‘get more air’ so take big breaths in.
-We tend to pant, with small breaths coming in and out of only the top part of our chest, with our shoulders hunched.
-The muscles that support breathing, particularly around your neck and shoulders are over-used in an attempt to pull more air in.
-This increases the effort of breathing and makes it less efficient.
+We may pant, breathing mostly with the top part of our chest, with shoulders hunched.
+The muscles that support breathing (see leaflet 2), particularly around the neck and shoulders are over-used in an attempt to pull more air in.
+This can increase the effort of breathing, making it less efficient and worsening the breathlessness.

-In conditions like chronic obstructive pulmonary disease (COPD), there is not enough time for the lungs to empty when breathing fast.
-The next breath in starts before the lungs have fully emptied.
-This causes breaths to stack on top of each other, which makes the chest over-expanded and makes the breathing feel even less comfortable.
-This leads to an increase in the effort needed to breathe and makes recovery longer.
+In conditions like chronic obstructive pulmonary disease (COPD), there may not be enough time for the lungs to empty when breathing fast.
+The next breath starts before the lungs have fully emptied.
+This causes breaths to stack on top of each other, over-expanding the chest and making the breathing feel even less comfortable.

-There are things that can help improve breathing.
-These include breathing techniques, cooling the face with a fan or cold flannel, and finding a comfortable position.
+There are things that can help break this cycle and improve the breathing.
+These include cooling the face with a fan or cold flannel, and simple breathing techniques that lengthen the out breath and relax the shoulders (leaflet x).

 2. Thinking

-Feelings of breathlessness almost invariably lead to a sense of anxiety or panic.
+Feelings of breathlessness can lead to a sense of anxiety.
 The areas of the brain involved in the feelings of breathlessness also process our emotions.
-Feeling anxious or frightened will directly increase breathlessness.
-This well-recognised vicious cycle can lead to panic, and faster breathing.
-When we are anxious, muscle tension increases, which makes breathing more difficult.
+However, feeling anxious or frightened can make the breathlessness feel even worse.
+This well-recognised vicious cycle can lead to faster breathing and sometimes feelings of panic.
+When we are anxious, muscles get more tense, which makes breathing more difficult.

 Things that can be helpful include learning to relax, gradually slowing your breathing, and finding a calm state of mind.
-You can try the relaxation tracks on our website
+You can try the relaxation techniques available on our website or in leaflet x.

 3. Functioning

-Breathlessness is an unpleasant sensation.
+Breathlessness is an unpleasant feeling.
 Therefore, it is natural to try to avoid it by reducing our activity levels.
-However, this leads to all our muscles becoming weaker.
+However, this leads to our muscles becoming weaker.
 These weakened muscles use oxygen less efficiently and are not able to do their job as well, which makes the breathlessness worse.
-Our family and carers try to help by doing the activities that we might otherwise have done, thereby further reducing our activity.
+Our family and carers try to help by doing the activities that we might otherwise have done, which further reduces our activity.

 Contacts and further information